 Hernando de Soto is President of the Institute for Liberty and Democracy in Lima, Peru.
 Currently, he is focused on designing and implementing capital formation programs to empower the poor in Africa, Asia, Latin America, the Middle East, and former Soviet nations.
 With former US Secretary of State Madeleine Albright, Mr. de Soto co-chaired the UN Commission on Legal Empowerment of the Poor, and serves as honorary co-chair on various boards and organizations, including the World Justice Project.
 He is the author of two international bestsellers on economic and political development: The Other Path and The Mystery of Capital.

-Judith Rodin is president of The Rockefeller Foundation and previously president of the University of Pennsylvania and provost of Yale University.
+Judith Rodin is the former president of The Rockefeller Foundation and previously president of the University of Pennsylvania and provost of Yale University.
 A widely recognized international leader in academia, science and development issues, Dr. Rodin has actively participated in the World Economic Forum, Council on Foreign Relations, Clinton Global Initiative and the United Nations General Assembly.
 Dr. Rodin is the author of more than 200 academic articles and has written or co-written 12 books.
 She has received 18 honorary doctorate degrees and was recognized as one of Forbes Magazine’s World’s 100 Most Powerful Women in 2011.
 Dr. Rodin earned her Ph.D. in Psychology from Columbia University.

 School of Management Distinguished Professor of Technological Innovation, Entrepreneurship and Strategic Management, Massachusetts Institute of Technology